srish-ravenclaw/BlogApp/README.md

 **Description:**

-It is a web application developed using Ruby on Rails framework and Sqlite3 for backend and Bulma frmework for Frontend
+It is a web application developed using Ruby on Rails framework and SQLite3 Database for Backend and Bulma framework for Frontend

 **Functionalities Included**